+For safety, it's best to buy UL listed and prewired reptile lighting and heating products.
 Always install heating and lighting devices securely and according to the manufacturer's directions.
-Improperly and unsafely installed tortoise enclosure fixtures have caused many house fires.
+Flimsily or otherwise unsafely installed tortoise enclosure fixtures can be fire hazards.
 Keep hot bulbs away from any flammable materials like enclosure covers or nearby curtains.
 Do install smoke alarms in your tortoise room, garage, cellar, or where ever you keep the enclosures.

-Well secured light fixtures with ceramic sockets are perfect holders for standard size reptile basking bulbs or regular household light bulbs.
+Well-secured light fixtures with ceramic sockets are perfect holders for standard size reptile basking bulbs or regular household light bulbs.
 Check the wattage rating on the fixture to be sure it takes the wattage of your heat bulb.
 For example, a typical 5.5" reptile clamp fixture is only rated for a 75W bulb.

-Ceramic infrared heat emitters (CHE's) are great for overnight heating for little tortoises, because they emit no visible light.
+Ceramic infrared heat emitters (CHE's) can be used for overnight heating because they emit no visible light.
 They can also be used as additional heat sources anytime anywhere.
 If you use a CHE for daytime basking heat, it needs to be combined with a light emitting bulb, for example, a UVB fluorescent tube.

 Brand new, unused CHE's can emit a slight burning smell when turned on for the first time.
-I like to preburn mine for a few hours before installing them in tortoise enclosures.
+I like to pre-burn mine for a few hours before installing them in tortoise enclosures.

 Floor heating is a controversial topic among tortoise keepers.
 Some like to use small undertank heaters (UTH's) or larger "pig blankets" (rigid floor heat mats) when additional night or day heat is required, while others only recommend overhead heat sources.
 They feel that bottom heat is unnatural for tortoises and can harm them.